ericrallen/proxy-config-dotfiles/README.md

 You can create each file using the `touch` command, for example:  `touch ~/.bash_profile` will generate an empty `.bash_profile` file in your home directory, `~/`.

-There are example templates for each of these files included in the `/templates/` directory of this repository.
+There are example templates for each of these files included in the `templates/dotfiles` directory.

-We'll go over adding the necessary configuration settings to your dotfiles via a text editor and via the command line, where applicable.
+We'll go over adding the necessary configuration settings to your dotfiles via a text editor and via the command line.

+There are also example configurations for several popular editors (*Sublime Text, GitHub Atom, Adobe Brackets, and Visual Studio Code*) included in the `templates/editors/` directory.
+Information about configuring these editors can be found in the [Text Editors](#text-editors) section.

 <a href="javascript:void(0);" id="bash-profile" name="bash-profile"></a>
 ## .bash_profile

 Your `~/.bash_profile` controls various environment variables and functions available to your shell.
 In this case we need to set up the environment variables `HTTP_PROXY` and `HTTPS_PROXY`.

+There are some `npm` packages that will also require that `node-gyp` download and utilize resources from nodejs.org, but `node-gyp` won't use the TLS settings we are going to configure in our `.npmrc` file below, so you may also need to set the environemnt variable `NODE_TLS_REJECT_UNAUTHORIZED`.

+**NOTE**: You can forego setting the `NODE_TLS_REJECT_UNAUTHORIZED` environment variable and opt to just toggle it when you encounter a TLS error with `node-gyp` by running the following command and then performing your `npm install` again: `set NODE_TLS_REJECT_UNAUTHORIZED=0`.
+This is probably the safer option, but is also more tedious.

 After updating your `~/.bash_profile` you will need to `source` it with `source ~/.bash_profile` for the changes to take effect.